-This is done by ensuring that new building work does not cross an imaginary 45° line drawn from the nearest front or rear window of adjacent residential accommodation.
+This is done by ensuring that new building work does not cross an imaginary 45° line drawn from the middle of the nearest front or rear window of the neighbouring accommodation.

-A window(s) must be the main source of light to a ‘habitable room’ such as living rooms, bedrooms, kitchens and conservatories but not bathrooms, utility rooms, halls, landings or garages.
-The Code aims to protect the outlook and/or daylight to nearby properties, and will take into consideration differences in ground levels.
+A window you take the measurement from must be the main source of light to a ‘habitable room’ such as living rooms, bedrooms, kitchens and conservatories but not bathrooms, utility rooms, halls, landings or garages, as people generally don’t spend a lot of time in these rooms.

 Single storey extensions and conservatories

 The 45° Code will apply to single storey/ conservatory extensions in certain circumstances, and if you are likely to want to add a further storey in the future, the ground floor extension should be undertaken in a manner to ensure it meets with the Code for two storey extensions.

 Two or more storey extensions

 The extension should retain the character of your street in terms of the relationship between buildings and spaces, as well as any established views.
 It should respect neighbouring properties, and taking into account the 45° Code.
 To ensure that the two or more storey extension becomes an integral part of the existing building, roofs should be pitched, either gabled or hipped, to match the roof style of the existing building.